mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 With a backlog, everything gets harder.
 Instead of a nice, predictable stream of work, there's nothing to ship for days or weeks.
 There are other tasks my assistant can do, but it's more time-consuming for both of us to learn lots of new one-off tasks as opposed to a smaller set of consistent jobs.

-This month, when I started running low on power connectors, I marked the individual product as backordered so that I could continue selling my kits, which have higher margins.
+This month, when I started running low on power connectors, I marked it as backordered on my store so that I could continue selling my kits, which have higher margins.
 That was a useful strategy, but it added complexity in that we could no longer simply process all open orders.
-We had to keep track of which ones to prioritize and when they were ultimately due to customers.
+We had to keep track of which ones to delay and when they were ultimately due to customers.

-I've [struggled with this problem before](/retrospectives/2020/08/#managing-inventory-is-hard), and my solution has been to keep a deeper inventory than I think I'll need.
-The problem there is that I've iterated on TinyPilot a few times, changing a few components each time.
-I have hundreds of cables and cases that I no longer ship in any kit, but they're sitting around in my house.
-I want to liquidate them on eBay, but it'll probably take four hours of work and yield only $200-300, whereas four hours of marketing or product investment would likely yield more.
-Still, I prefer letting unused inventory pile up over letting unmet demand pile up.
+I've [struggled with this problem before](/retrospectives/2020/08/#managing-inventory-is-hard), and my solution has been to keep a deeper inventory than I expect to need.
+The problem there is that I've iterated on TinyPilot's design a few times, changing a few components each time.
+As a result, there are hundreds of cables and cases sitting in my closet that I no longer ship in any kit.
+I could liquidate them on eBay, but it'll probably take four hours of work to list and sell them, yielding maybe $200-300.
+Alternatively, four hours of marketing or product investment would likely have a higher ROI.

+All in all, I prefer letting unused inventory pile up over letting unmet demand pile up.

 ## Moving forward during a standstill

-The biggest mistake I made was letting my work ethic slip.
+The biggest mistake I made this month was letting my work ethic slip.
 I found it hard to stay motivated during my inventory shortage because I knew every additional sale I made just put me deeper into the backlog.
-Plus, most tasks felt silly
+I continued working, but often on whatever happened to catch my attention, not on what was most useful.

-One of the biggest problems was that the power connectors perpetually felt like they were only a week away.
+The power connectors perpetually felt like they were only a week away.
 Had I known on September 1st that the first run wouldn't be complete until three weeks later, I perhaps could have planned a better strategy.
-But I kept feeling like, "Well, I don't know what I should focus on this week, but that's okay because I'll be back to normal when the power connectors arrive next week."
-But it was the first run, so naturally there were unanticipated hitches and delays.
+But I kept feeling like, "I don't know what I should focus on this week, but that's okay because I'll be back to normal when the power connectors arrive next week."
+But it was the first run, so naturally there were unanticipated hitches and delays, so that feeling of limbo extended through almost the entire month.

-In retrospect, it seems .
-"Well, what if they look me up, find TinyPilot, and then they see I don't have anything in stock?"
-I don't know why I thought that would be a problem.
-If anything, it would make it seem like I already have a successful business, but I used it to rationalize away reaching out to companies.

-## Assorted company recommendations
+## Cool companies I've found recently

 As a software developer, eCommerce is all still new to me.
 In the process of running TinyPilot, I've discovered a few useful companies I thought I'd share.
 I have no partnerships with any of these companies; I'm just a happy customer.

 * [Pirate Ship](https://www.pirateship.com/) (self-printed postage and package pickups): I was using the USPS website to print postage, but it's slow and clunky, as you'd expect a government website to be.
 Pirate Ship lets you purchase discounted USPS postage and schedule pickups.
 Their web app is snappy, user-friendly, and when you talk to their customer support, they speak to you in pirate ([really](pirateship-support.png)).
 It's free, so I use it for both business and personal shipping.

-* [Mercury](https://mercury.com/) (startup banking): I'm having a surprisingly difficult time finding a bank who will give me an account for my recently registered TinyPilot LLC.
+* [Mercury](https://mercury.com/) (startup banking): I had a surprisingly difficult time finding a bank who will give me an account for my recently registered TinyPilot LLC.
 The big banks have rejected me for being too new a business with too small an income.
-Mercury approved me within a week, and they have a nice, easy interface.
-They also offer virtual ATM cards, so you can instantly create additional virtual cards with transaction limits.
+Mercury approved me within a week, and they have a nice, clean web interface.
+They also offer virtual ATM cards, so you can instantly create additional virtual card numbers with defined transaction limits.

 * [Uline](https://uline.com) (cardboard boxes): When I needed shipping boxes, I was searching "shipping boxes" on Amazon and browsing page after page, looking for something that came close enough to the dimensions I wanted.
 Then, I realized that there are companies that sell *just* boxes.
 Uline is cheaper than Amazon, and you can order basically any dimensions you want.
 Their standard shipping is next-day delivery if you order by 6 PM, and the shipping cost is still only ~$6.